medvid/xmc.cmake/README.md

 6. In the Command Palette, type: "CMake: Configure", wait while the CMake project is configured.

-7. Type "CMake: Build Target", and select the build target, for example: empty-app_PROGRAM.
-Wait while the empty-app application is built and programmed.
+7. Type "CMake: Build Target", and select the build target, for example: gpio-toggle_PROGRAM.
+Wait while the gpio-toggle application is built and programmed.

 8. Switch to the Debug tab on the left Panel, select the debug configuration Launch (KitProg3).

 9. Select the target ELF file, that corresponds to the CMake selected build target.
-For example, select "empty-app.elf" in case the current CMake target is "empty-app_PROGRAM".
+For example, select "gpio-toggle.elf" in case the current CMake target is "gpio-toggle_PROGRAM".

 10. The Cortex-Debug extension should start the debugging session using OpenOCD and KitProg3 CMSIS-DAP built-in debugger.